Games I’ve Played

 I played SWTOR with my guildees in <Maven> since the first week of launch, and for most of that time we were on Ajunta-Pall (US RP-PVP).
 We rolled on Republic on AP because we wanted to be on a server with reasonable faction balance, or at least to be on the side that was outnumbered, because it’s way more interesting than running with the zerg.
 In August I made the decision to stop playing SWTOR, as the vast majority of my guildees moved on from the game, the game became more grindy in 1.3 which did not align with my limited free time per my new job, and I want to see how F2P is implemented before I commit further to the game.

 I’ve played GW2 since launch, as it provides all the systems for PVP that I really care about (battleground, tournament / ranked battleground, and World PVP), and the horizontal scaling system for PVP simply rocks, especially in 5v5 tournaments, as gear is strictly cosmetic and it’s therefore a level playing field.
-GW2 PVP requires timing, movement, communication, and team management of the downed state – so it provides the highest skill cap of any game I’ve played.
+GW2 PVP requires timing, movement, communication, and team management of the downed state.
 In addition, I love that you can play in endgame battlegrounds within literally a half hour of rolling a new character – this allows players to experiment with new classes with minimal time investment.

 In April 2013, on a whim I picked up WoT and it’s been the most pleasant surprise of any PC game I’ve ever played.
-I posted about my experience as a non-paying noob player.
+WoT is easy-to-learn but hard-to-master, which really appeals to me as skill is a huge determinant in PVP outcomes, which is how it should be.